Changissnz/selfinterest/README.md

 phenomena coupled with axioms of natural law known only to generate additional phenomena.
 Cases exist to challenge dogmas in these situations of permutatorial messiness, in other words.
 Perhaps the only fair statement on the dogma of knowing before acting is that the knowing allows for deciding on the best of the available choices.
-The knowing surely cannot be a cause automating change of preference and objective; this is one of those principles for effects from valuation systems such as knowledge economies and an undeniable truth for cultural conflict, where knowing the other perspective is seldom enough out of the present divisions in resources and loyalties.
+The knowing surely cannot be a cause that automates change of preference and objective; this is one of those conservative principles for outcomes from valuation systems such as knowledge economies and an undeniable truth for cause of cultural conflict, where knowing the other perspective is seldom enough out of the present divisions in resources and loyalties.
+This principle is categorized as "conservative" to allow for the freedom of attempting to know more without fearing the routes and destinations of knowing.
+Obviously, if this principle is not thought to be conservative and the defining motivation in one sphere of influence is unhinged to act against any knowing out of fear, the thought and action to satisfy this sphere's equilibrium of rule is very different, as if the knowing is volatile cause guaranteed for effect of action so that overall, knowledge subordinates action and must be dangerous as cause for inactivity and misactivity.